WE LOVE THE WAY WINE EVOKES COMMUNITY, HOSPITALITY AND BEAUTY. LET US SHARE OUR WINES WITH YOU, WHEREVER YOUR GRAVEL ROAD TAKES YOU.

 Laura Rankin Schlect | Marketing & Partner

 As a partner and member of the extended Gilbert clan (daughter of Purna Rankin, nee Gilbert) Laura is a wellspring of family lore with deep connections to Yakima—and Yakima Valley wines.
-Laura joined the Gilbert Cellars team in 2009 and managed the tasting room from 2010 through 2014.
+Laura joined the Gilbert Cellars team in 2009 holding positions across the spectrum of sales and marketing.
 She has a master’s degree from Sotheby’s Institute of Art in London and has a perennial fondness for Malbec and Rosé.
-Ask Laura about I Heart Yakima!

 Via Paxton | Event Manager